 Life reproduces after its own kind.

 Over the years, molecular biologists and geneticists have discovered that genetic inheritance is a controlled process and that there are instructions encoded at the molecular level for the production of life and allows for variation; an elaborate blueprint for creating the same type of organism generation after generation while allowing variation within the species.
 Geneticists, microbiologists and molecular biologists agree on this fact.
-It is bewildering why evolution has any a place in these fascinating and hard sciences.
+It is bewildering why evolution has any place in these fascinating and hard sciences.

 Mutations corrupt the message of DNA.